Frequently asked questions about our specially designed summer course offerings for all new Oberlin students

 When are the classes?

-Quantitative Toolkit: Patterns and Predictions will meet on Mondays and Wednesdays from 6:30-7:30 p.m.
+- Writing Through Transition and Quantitative Toolkit: Patterns and Predictions will both meet on Mondays and Wednesdays from 6:30–7:30 p.m.
 EDT

 What will the class sessions look like?

-In Writing Through Transition and Quantitative Toolkit: Patterns and Predictions, students will have a second session with Writing Associates, and OWLS leaders.
-During these breakout sessions, students will debrief the lecture, workshop their writing or quantitative skills, get to know each other, and discuss student life at Oberlin.
+- Writing Through Transition and Quantitative Toolkit: Patterns and Predictions meet twice weekly for an hour at a time.
+On Mondays, students will attend the lecture and Q&A; on Wednesdays, students will have a second session with Writing Associates or OWLS leaders (depending on the course).
+During these Wednesday sessions, students will debrief the lecture, workshop their writing or quantitative skills, get to know each other, and discuss student life at Oberlin.
+Students in the Quantitative Toolkit course will have an additional hourlong meeting each week, either on Monday or Wednesday, beginning at 7:30 p.m.
+EDT.

 How many courses may I take?